stefanprodan/podinfo/docs/6-ngrok.md

   --set expose.service=webhook-podinfo:9898
 ```

-The above command will deploy Ngrok and will expose the Ngrok web UI on a random node port.
+The above command deploys Ngrok in the default namespace and exposes the Ngrok web UI
+on a random node port.
 Find the port with:

 ```bash
 kubectl get --namespace default -o jsonpath="{.spec.ports[0].nodePort}" services tunnel-ngrok